 The Galaxy S10 and S10 Plus add a third camera to the back, a 12-MP, ƒ/2.4 lens that enables 2x optical zoom.
 (The S10e has to make do with digital zoom.)
 Then the S10 5G goes a step further, with a total of four lenses on the rear, thanks to the addition of a time-of-flight sensor for advanced spatial recognition.

 On the front, the S10e, S10, S10 Plus and S10 5G all share the same 10-MP, ƒ/1.9 lens for selfies, but only the Galaxy S10 Plus plus packs a secondary depth sensor up front, which enables bokeh in selfies and the ability to colorize a subject while keeping the background black and white.
 The S10 5G also has a secondary front-facing sensor, but it's another time-of-flight camera, rather than a conventional one as in the S10 Plus.

 Qualcomm's Snapdragon 855 processor powers all four of Samsung's S10 flagships in the U.S, while Samsung's own Exynos 9820 is the CPU elsewhere.
 Samsung says the 855's built-in AI helps predict and prepare for app launches, which should speed up performance, while improved support for the Unity graphics engine boosts gaming performance over previous Galaxy S generations.

-Based on our Galaxy S10 benchmark testing, this phone does indeed live up to the hype.
-It scored 10,732 on Geekbench 4, which was the highest score we had ever seen from an Android phone at the time of the S10's release.
-The iPhone XS is a bit faster in this test, but the S10 Plus pulled ahead on the 3DMark graphics test.
+Based on our Galaxy S10 benchmark testing, the phone did score impressively among its contemporaries, achieving 10,732 points on Geekbench 4, which was the highest score we had ever seen from an Android phone at the time of the S10's release.
+The iPhone XS from the year before was a bit faster in this test, but the S10 Plus pulled ahead on the 3DMark graphics test.
 You'll obviously see better performance from Samsung's newer Galaxy S phones, but the S10 range is still plenty fast enough to consider purchasing today.